Refusing One Breast - Breast Preference

 If I have another baby, I will hopefully feed from both sides.
 Looking back, maybe more skin-to-skin contact in the hospital would have been helpful.
 Also, I think I got it in my head that it was a "bad" breast didn't help as I believe being tense must have been communicated to him, which probably contributed to his dislike of the breast.

-For anyone else in this situation, keep going with trying both breasts, but from experience, I wanted to share that you really can feed a baby from one side - Good luck!"
+For anyone else in this situation, I wanted to share that you really can feed a baby from one side - Good luck!"

-Breastfeeding from One Breast for over a Year
+Breastfeeding from One Breast for Over a Year - by Petunia

 "My 2-year-old is still breastfeeding on his preferred breast since he was eight months.
 However, recently the breast not being used, pumped, or anything has been a bit painful.
 When squeezed, a yellowish/oily liquid could be seen.
 Why is this happening?
 Could it be because I never pumped it out?"